TrevorDev/testProjectBabylon/README.txt

-Not easy to figure out how to convert an original canvas and drawing session to a webXR one switching between non xr rendering and xr rendering session needs to be added to _render in engine so that it's requestAnimationFrame is used
+Not easy to figure out how to convert an original canvas and drawing session to a webXR one switching between non xr rendering and xr rendering session needs to be added to _render in engine so that it's requestAnimationFrame is used why does mirroring sample have multiple canvases? cant the one be reused?